 - ChilePlants.com – In business since 1997, this website offers seeds and a particular emphasis on live plants.
 They offer a stunningly wide selection of peppers!

 - Fatalii Seeds – Excellent source of baccatum species peppers.
 Original creator of the Sugar Rush varieties.
-Great range of mild to superhot varieties (Based in Finland). *No longer ships to USA
+Great range of mild to superhot varieties (Based in Finland). *No US shipping

 - Towns-End Chili and Spice – Great selection of rare superhots.
 Plants are non-isolated (Based in USA).